Fair History

-History of the
+History of the Kiwanis Spalding County Fair:

 In 1946 the Kiwanis Club of Griffin needed a project to raise finances to help serve the community.
-In October of 1946, Frank Aiken visited the Kiwanis Club of Henry County and brought back the idea of a Griffin Kiwanis sponsored county fair.
+In October of 1946, Frank Aiken visited the Kiwanis Club of Henry County and brought back the idea of a Griffin Kiwanis-sponsored county fair.
 The idea was well received by the Board of Directors in November.
 In January, 1947, the new board, under the leadership of President C.B.
 Dexter, decided to sponsor the Spalding County Fair.

 The first fair manager was George Gaissert, assisted by N.V.
 Davis, Herman Nelson, Wallace Bailey, E.F.
 Savage, and Fred Newman.
 Tents were rented and set up to house the exhibits at the racetrack in the city park.
 A net profit of $1,800.00 was realized.
 The fund was spent quickly by the money-starved Kiwanis Club on worthwhile community projects.
-The result was that George Gaissert, again had to finance the cost of putting on the second fair.
+The result was that George Gaissert, again, had to finance the cost of putting on the second fair.

 The 1948 fair was held on the airport property.
 The airport hangar and tents were used since there were no permanent buildings.
 1948 netted a $2,400.00 profit.

 In 1949, under the leadership of President John Walton, permanent buildings were started on the present site, and improvements have continued to be made each year.
 The original Kiwanis and 4-H food booths were wooden with saw-dust floors.
 The Korn Dawg stand was an open shed with a two-eye gas burner.
-The flower show was in the building that we now use for needle work,4-H exhibits and the art show, it had a turntable used for exhibits by the Griffin Federated Garden Clubs.
+The flower show was in the building that we now use for needle work,4-H exhibits and the art show.
+It had a turntable used for exhibits by the Griffin Federated Garden Clubs.

 In 1951 the 4-H food booth was first used.
 The livestock building was constructed this year.
 The 1952 fair was highlighted by the biggest livestock show ever held at the fair.